 Art is a broad subject, and because of that, art schools typically offer dozens and dozens of different majors and fields of study.
 Some art schools require you to pick a major before you matriculate, while others let you choose once you have already started taking classes.
 Chances are, most students have an idea of which field of study they would like to pursue once they enter school.
-Maybe they were an excellent sketch artist in high school and think that is the right choice or maybe they are very interested in the fashion industry and want to become a designer.
+Maybe they were an excellent sketch artist in high school and thought that was the right choice, or maybe they were very interested in the fashion industry and wanted to become a designer.

 So once you find a subject that you really like and are really good at, focus on it, try become the best in that subject that you possibly can be, because specializing in one subject will help narrow down your search for a job and might also give you a leg up as you try to jump-start your career.

 Students need to recognize that and treat their teachers not just as instructors, but as gatekeepers to the working world.
-It isn’t a bad idea to find a teacher who is particularly impressive or whom you share a great relationship with, and asking them for advice not just on your school work but also on your job search.
+It isn’t a bad idea to find a teacher who is particularly impressive or whom you share a great relationship with and ask them for advice not just on your school work but also on your job search.
 Finding a mentor is important in any field, but it is particularly essential to your growth as an artist.
-While in school, a mentor can help you overcome particularly difficult obstacles, or help you complement your skill-set with more skills, or even help you unlock talent and ability that you didn’t even realize you had.
+While in school, a mentor can help you overcome particularly difficult obstacles, help you complement your skill set with more skills, or even help you unlock talent and ability that you didn’t even realize you had.

 But when it boils down to it, that portfolio is going to be the best indicator of your ability as an artist.
 It is your opportunity to show employers the best work you have created and so it is important to ensure that you are choosing the work that goes into your portfolio carefully and precisely.

-Remember, the portfolio is the culmination of your years at art school, it tells employers and teachers and whomever else about you as an artist, and we don;t just mean about your talents as an artist.
-It should have parts of your personality and it should be creative, and engaging.
+Remember, the portfolio is the culmination of your years at art school; it tells employers, teachers, and whomever else about you as an artist, and we don’t just mean about your talents as an artist.
+It should have parts of your personality, and it should be creative and engaging.
 So make sure that when it comes time to create it, you spend a lot of time making it perfect.

-Go to galleries if you are a fine artist, attend graphic design workshops and events, find people in the fashion industry who are willing to sit and chat with you about the industry.
-You don’t necessarily need to be looking for advice, you just need to be meeting this people and at least building the foundation for a friendship or working relationship with them.
+Go to galleries if you are a fine artist, attend graphic design workshops and events, and find people in the fashion industry who are willing to sit and chat with you about the industry.
+You don’t necessarily need to be looking for advice; you just need to be meeting this person and at least building the foundation for a friendship or working relationship with them.